 The college has a distinctive ethos, which underpins all of its work and is a key factor in its success.
 It is characterised by its Christian values and principles, high levels of achievement, high quality specialist staff and specialist provision catering for the individual learning needs of sixth form students.
+However, our staff and students come from a range of backgrounds and it is not essential for staff or students to be Catholic.
 A clear focus on the needs of young people in this age group has created a culture where staff have developed specialist skills and where there are high expectations of students.
 As well as delivering high quality teaching and learning, staff are also concerned with the development of the social, personal and spiritual needs of young people and with helping them to bridge the gap between the structured environment of school and the less structured environment of university and working life.

 Students come from the college's ten partner schools and from a wide area across London.
-The total college roll in 2017-18 is 2700 students.
+The total college roll in 2018-19 is 2500 students.
 In March 2017 Ofsted graded the college as follows: